LF-digitala-kanaler/LFDS/content/visual-identity/typography.md

 template: ArticlePage
 previewImage: /img/typo.svg
 title: Typography
-intro: 'Our typography is a vital part of Länsförsäkringars visual identity.
+intro: "Our typography is a vital part of Länsförsäkringars visual identity.
-  With two main typefaces – one of them custom made; LF Rubrik – we can create consistent visuals that speaks our brand. '
+  With two main typefaces – one of them custom made; LF Rubrik – we can create consistent visuals that speaks our brand. "
+contentTop: ""
 wide: false
 lang: false
-contentTop: ''
 ---

 <LfuiWrapper script="">